jharmison-redhat/compliance-operator-learning/TERMINAL.md

 ## Prerequisites

 - A connected OpenShift 4.7 cluster installed and reachable
-  - (This could be a disconnected cluster but you would have to pre-mirror some content for the purposes of this exploration)
+  - This could be a disconnected cluster but you would have to pre-mirror some content for the purposes of this exploration
+  - This cannot be a CodeReady Containers cluster as part of what we're doing is rolling out updated `MachineConfigs`, which doesn't work on CRC.
 - A logged in `User` with a `ClusterRoleBinding` for `cluster-admin` applied.
   - You can run the following to check your cluster-bound `ClusterRoles`: